-(17) Homework Requests: The student is responsible for course material and assignments missed during an absence.
+- (17) Homework Requests: The student is responsible for course material and assignments missed during an absence.
 If a student is absent due to illness, he must check Moodle and/or contact each individual teacher via e-mail for assignments.
-Students should check with teachers at the beginning of the year as to how assignments may be obtained (example: Moodle/Twitter/CCHS website, etc.).
-In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs ( and the student's teachers, by voice or email, and should arrange for homebound tutors from their school district of residence.

-(18) Academic Eligibility: A student with two or more failures at the close of any academic quarter will be declared academically ineligible to participate in all extracurricular activities and may be assigned to a supervised study hall during his free time in the following quarter.
+Students should check with teachers at the beginning of the year as to how assignments may be obtained.
+In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs. - (18) Academic Eligibility: A student with two or more failures at the close of any academic quarter will be declared academically ineligible to participate in all extracurricular activities and may be assigned to a supervised study hall during his free time in the following quarter.
 The student and his parents will be notified in writing by the Assistant Principal for Academic Affairs at the start of the period of ineligibility.

 Student eligibility for participation in extracurricular activities will be reviewed after the following quarter's progress reports.
-Academically ineligible students must request the review process by completing the required forms available in Academic Affairs Office.
+Academically ineligible students must request the review process by completing the required forms available in the Academic Affairs office.
 A student will remain ineligible if his teachers indicate that he has one or more failing grades at the time of the review.
 Notification of eligibility status will be given in writing by the Assistant Principal for Academic Affairs.
 Students may resume extracurricular activity participation only after the receipt of written approval.